obiannotate: edit sequence annotations

 and obigrep

-, good method to check which sequences will be modified by obiannotate
+, a good method of checking which sequences will be modified by obiannotate

 output will be edited by obiannotate